Krishjain2911/website/README.md

 # What is Outreachy?

-Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
-This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).
+Outreachy is a three-month paid internship program for people traditionally underrepresented in technology This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

 # Current state of Outreachy tech

-The Outreachy web presence is in a couple of different places:
+The Outreachy web presence is in a couple of different places like:
  * [Outreachy website](https://www.outreachy.org)
  * [GitHub website code repository](https://github.com/outreachy/website/)
  * [GitHub repository for creative works and miscellaneous scripts](https://github.com/outreachy/creative-works-and-scripts/)